 Immerse in History at the Old City Jerusalem

-Our 20 things to do in Israel list would be incomplete without mentioning the Old City.
+Our list of things to do in Israel would be incomplete without mentioning the Old City.
 Wind your way through the cobble-lined streets of biblical history in Jerusalem’s charming Old City, contained within four-quarters of Jewish, Christian, Arab and Armenian.
 Among these ancient walls are the world’s holiest sites, including the Western Wall (Kotel), the only remaining section of the Second Jewish; Temple Mount, where Abraham brought his son Isaac to be sacrificed at the command of God; and the Church of the Holy Sepulchre, believed to be the site of Jesus’ crucifixion, burial, and resurrection.
+Looking for some tours in the old city?
+Check out the Jerusalem free tour, Jerusalem Day Tour from Tel-Aviv, and The Holy City Tour, which will take you on an amazing journey in Jerusalem!

 Get up close to Sealife at the Israel Aquarium